slavatrofimov/BI2AI-Hackathon/README.md

 ## Technologies

 In this hackshop, you will use a variety of Azure services and related products.
 The primary products used are:
+*   Power BI Desktop, Power BI Premium Service
+*   Azure Machine Learning Service
+*   Azure SQL Database as your data source
 *   Azure Blob Storage
-*   Azure SQL Database
-*   Power BI Desktop, Embedded Capacity, etc.
-*   Azure Machine Learning

 ## Core Challenges